- Click On Orange Button Above For Free 'Insider' RICA Report

 RICA Test – “What Every RICA Exam Taker Ought To Know Before Walking Into The Testing Center”

 Understanding the creation and development of the RICA test will support your test preparation and even aide in getting answers correct on the real exam.
-Make sure your RICA practice test and study guide take the same paradigm as the information below.
+Make sure your RICA test prep book takes the same paradigm as the information below.

 Getting your K-8 Multiple Subjects credential in California means you must get a passing score on the Reading Instruction Competency Assessment (RICA).